 Remember Your Motivations

 My final one is my motivations.
 Anorexia makes you feel invincible, but the reality is it is everything but that.
-I had to realise all the things I wanted to do with my life that I wouldn’t be able to do it if I was still living with anorexia dictating my life - things like traveling, getting a job, and having my own family.
+I had to realize all the things I wanted to do with my life that I wouldn’t be able to do it if I was still living with anorexia dictating my life – things like traveling, getting a job, and having my own family.
 I urge you to think of your motivations, and at the beginning of meals if it is a struggle, get these out and use them to push you through.

 I know how hard it is.
 I was once someone who thought I would never be able to wear a bikini.
 I thought I would always have fat days and that I would never be able to stop counting calories.
 But over time, and with work, I managed to get rid of these thoughts.
-I realised that beating anorexia was the way forward, and I knew I wanted to keep fighting and I was never going to give up.
+I realized that beating anorexia was the way forward, and I knew I wanted to keep fighting and I was never going to give up.
 Yes, there would be hard days, but I would always win!
 And the more fights I won the easier things would get.

 That’s exactly what happened, and I am now in a place where I challenge my eating, push myself in ways that would have previously scared me, and I keep winning my battle against anorexia.

 Change.org article on eating disorders, weight, and scales